P1rat1/PiratBomber/README.md

 #### For Termux:

-if you don't have Python installed, then install it.
+If you don't have Python installed, then install it.

 Installing Python: